janhiong/Social-Media-and-Suicide-Rate/README.md

 - Principal Component Analysis (PCA): Used to reduce dimensionality and highlight key variance components, making the data more manageable and enhancing model performance.
 - SHAP (SHapley Additive exPlanations): Applied to explain the model’s feature importance and ensure transparency in predictions, aiding in a clear understanding of which social media metrics were most influential.

+## 🔑 Key Takeaways:
+- Learned the data analysis process of wrangling, exploring, analyzing, and communicating data, and work with data in Python, using libraries like NumPy and Pandas.
+- Mastered applying PCA and KMeans clustering to simplify data complexity and uncover hidden patterns in social media usage behavior.
+- Gained insights on using SHAP for explaining model outputs, highlighting the transparency and trustworthiness of complex machine learning models.

 ## 🔖 Future Work
 - Integrating more comprehensive data sources, such as demographic and psychological factors, to enhance model accuracy.
 - Applying additional machine learning models or ensemble techniques for comparison.